Engoo Blog Language Tips

 Wrap-up

-You usually don't need to think about the small differences between some terms when you're speaking.
+You may not need to think about the small differences between some terms when you're speaking.
 But in writing, it's important to choose the correct words for the job.
 If you're ever not sure which choice is correct, use this article as a guide — at least until you can memorize them all!